Petey & Piper

 • Developed final Petey and Piper character artwork.

-• Adapted the character system across apparel, accessories, bags, lunch coolers, stickers, water bottles, keychains, plush, and other merchandise.
+• Extended the character system across apparel, accessories, bags, lunch coolers, stickers, water bottles, keychains, plush, and other merchandise.

-• Helped translate the characters into a live ecommerce merchandise collection.
+• Helped translate the character idea into ecommerce merchandise presentation.

 Why it mattered